dbrekalo/simpleloader/README.md

 ```

 ##Description
-Simpleloader is a  small library for conditional resource loading based on JQuery with api similar to yepnope.
+Simpleloader is a  small library for conditional resources loading based on JQuery with api similar to yepnope.